 More than one-third of the freshman class scored 30 or higher on the ACT, placing them in the top 5 percent of students taking the ACT.

-Currently, The School of Law is ranked 28th among all law schools in the nation for 2016.
-The School of Library and Information Studies is ranked 18th nationally in the latest rankings for library schools.
-PRWeek Magazine has recognized the public relations program in The University of Alabama’s College of Communication and Information Sciences as one of the top five programs in the nation six times.
-In addition, U.S. News and World Report ranks The University of Alabama’s Manderson Online Business Master’s programs 12th in the nation.
+The School of Law ranked 28th among all law schools in the nation for 2016.
+The School of Library and Information Studies ranked 18th nationally in the latest rankings for library schools.
+PRWeek Magazine recognized the public relations program in The University of Alabama’s College of Communication and Information Sciences as one of the top five programs in the nation six times.
+In addition, U.S. News and World Report ranked The University of Alabama’s Manderson Online Business Master’s programs 12th in the nation.

 The Crimson Tide won its 16th national football championship.

 The UA Strategic Plan: Advancing the Flagship was announced.

 Enrollment: a record-setting 38,563.

 Ground was broken for the first-of-its-kind Adapted Athletics Facility.